melezhik/sparrow-plugins/ado-git-branch-init/README.md

 # ado-git-branch-init

-Creates Git repository in Azure Devops project.
+Initialize Git repository in Azure Devops project.

-It create a brand new branch, rather then branch off from existing branch.
+The plugin creates a brand new branch, rather then branching off from existing branch.

 If you need to branch off see `ado-git-branch-create` plugin.